 - Shallots: There's something special about the delicate flavor of shallots.
 You can totally use onion, too.

 - Dijon: This adds that little unexpected flavor touch.
-Optional!
+I didn't think the flavor popped as much when I tested this without Dijon!

 Whisk flour, thyme and salt.